hood-network/patchcord/docs/pubsub.md

 require a list of subscribers to not repeat code.
 The only required method to be implemented is `dispatch()` and you can see how that works out on the backends that inherit from this class.

+## Sending an event, practical

+Call `app.dispatcher.dispatch(backend_string, key, event_type, event_payload)`.

+example:
+ - `dispatch('guild', guild_id, 'GUILD_UPDATE', guild)`, and other backends.
+    The rules on how each backend dispatches its events can be found on the specific backend class.